PADL/IORingSwift/README.md

 Not all system calls are yet supported and tests are yet to be written, so caveat emptor.
 Pull requests welcome.

+Note: you'll need a recent (6.x) kernel to use some of the functionality, such as multi-shot `accept(2)`.

 The intention is that this will also eventually support the real-time I/O subsystem in Zephyr, for use with SwiftIO.